neynarxyz/react/README.md

 - `type` ('url' | 'hash'): The type of identifier used for the cast.
 - `identifier` (string): The identifier (either URL or hash) for the cast.
 - `viewerFid?` (number): The Farcaster ID of the viewer.
 Default: undefined.
-- `allowReactions` (boolean): Whether to allow reactions on the cast.
+- `allowReactions?` (boolean, default = true): Whether to allow reactions on the cast, and when this is true the component default to using Neynar reactions

 Usage:
 ```tsx